This post may contain affiliate links. For more information click here!

 I’ve been using Booking.com since I can remember!
 It’s my number one website when looking for accommodation.
 The more you book, the higher your Genius level will be.
 And you’ll get an extra discount on top of their low prices.
-Don’t forget to download the app, for some extra mobile discount too!
-I find it also very handy that you can still cancel some bookings for free.
+Don’t forget to download the app for some extra mobile discounts too!

 Agoda is another major travel platform you can’t miss.
 It has flights and accommodation worldwide—everything in one place.
-If I’m looking for tickets or accommodation, I always check Agoda too, just to be sure.
-Agoda is big in Asia.
+If I’m looking for tickets or accommodation, I always check Agoda, too, to be sure.
+Agoda is massive in Asia.

 There are a lot of hosting options out there.
 I have been using Siteground since I switched from WordPress.com to a self-hosted website.
 Their customer service is fantastic, and they helped me out really well when I had to transfer my data from one to another.
 I find Siteground reliable and fast.

-I’ve searched everywhere to find a theme for my website to adapt precisely to how I want it to look.
-CSS Igniter has a lot of great themes that suit everyone.
-Their support desk and forum is excellent and fast if you have any questions.
-I’m using the paid Olsen theme, but there is also a free Olsen Light version.
+I’ve searched everywhere to find a theme for my website to adapt it precisely to how I want it to look.
+CSS Igniter has a lot of great themes that support every type of website.
+Their support desk and forum are AMAZING and fast if you have any questions.
+I’m using the premium Olsen theme, but there is also a free Olsen Light version.

-Canva is a must-have to me if you’re a blogger!
-I use Canva to create my Pinterest pins, logo’s, invitations, and so much more.
+Canva is a MUST-HAVE if you’re a blogger!
+I use Canva to create my Pinterest pins, logos, invitations, and so much more.
 There’s no learning curve compared to Photoshop.
 There is a free trial, and a paid subscription is about €12 per month.
-To me, Canva is totally worth it if you’re serious about your blog.
+A pro-Canva membership is absolutely worth it if you’re serious about your blog.

-All those share buttons you’ll see on every website?
+All those share buttons you see on every website?
 Social Warfare is one plugin that does this for you.
 I have been using it recently, but I really like this pro plugin.
 Many features are customizable, and the plugin comes with extras like a Pinterest Hover Button and analytics.
-The pro plugin costs about €20 per year, totally worth it if you ask me.
+The pro plugin costs about €20 per year, which is totally worth it if you ask me.

-I made my first affiliate sale two months after posting a particular blog post on my blog.
+I made my first affiliate sale two months after posting on my blog.
 To drive traffic to my website, I use Pinterest.
 Tailwind is an automation program where you can schedule your pins.
 Very helpful if you don’t have the time to pin manually every day.
 It’s definitely an investment, but worth it.
-I usually plan my pins one month ahead, which saves me a lot of time.
+I usually plan my pins a few months ahead, which saves me a lot of time.

 I found this course from Dale handy if you want to know a little more about affiliate marketing on Pinterest.
-You will learn using Pinterest directly for affiliate marketing even if you don’t have a blog.
+You will learn to use Pinterest directly for affiliate marketing, even if you don’t have a blog.
 If you already know the basics pretty well when it comes to Pinterest and affiliate marketing, this course is not for you.